semenzatoc/bwthw-project-group-3/README.md

 # AmoebaFit (healthcare_for_u)
-This repo contains the source files for the application developed [name-to-be-defined] by Group 3 (Gloria Boldrini, Alessia Favero, Corinna Semenzato) for the course Biomedical Wearable Technologies for Healthcare and Wellbeing.
+This repo contains the source files for the application developed by Group 3 (Gloria Boldrini, Alessia Favero, Corinna Semenzato) for the course Biomedical Wearable Technologies for Healthcare and Wellbeing.